VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch03/ch03_stochastic_processes_bellman_foundations.md

 \pi^*(s) \in \arg\max_{a \in \mathcal{A}} \left[ r(s,a) + \gamma \sum_{s'} P(s'|s,a) V^*(s') \right].
 $$

 **Remark 3.5.3** (CMDP preview).
 Many practical ranking problems impose constraints (e.g., CM2 floors, exposure parity). **Constrained MDPs** (CMDPs) handle these by introducing Lagrange multipliers that convert the constrained problem into an unconstrained MDP with modified rewards $r_\lambda = r - \lambda c$---the Bellman theory of this section then applies directly to the relaxed problem.
-Appendix C develops the full CMDP framework with rigorous Lagrangian duality and primal--dual algorithms for satisfying constraints in expectation; Chapter 10 applies these ideas as production guardrails.
+Appendix C develops the full CMDP framework with rigorous Lagrangian duality and primal--dual algorithms for satisfying constraints in expectation.
+Chapter 10 treats constraints operationally as production guardrails (monitoring, fallback, and hard feasibility filters such as Exercise 10.3), while Chapter 14 implements soft constraint optimization via primal--dual methods.

 Once we compute $V^*$ (via value iteration, which we'll prove converges next), extracting the optimal policy is straightforward.